Didier Fassin: Career

 In 2008, Fassin received an Advanced Grant by the European Research Council for his program Towards a Critical Moral Anthropology.
-To reappraise theoretical issues in the analysis of morals and moralities, he started an ethnographic research on police, justice and prison in France.
+To reappraise theoretical issues in the analysis of morals and moralities, he started a research study on the police, justice and prison systems in France based, on an eighteen-month fieldwork with an anticrime unit and on four-year ethnography of a short-term corrections institution.

+As part of this program, he developed in collaboration with Axel Honneth, an international program on crisis and critique, organized with Veena Das a scientific encounter around the words of crisis and gave the Page-Barbour Lectures on « Crisis : Elements of a Critique » at the University of Virginia.
+In parallel, he conducted with Anne-Claire Defossez an ethnography of the border between Italy and France in the Alps, on the basis of which they reconstituted the journeys and experiences of exiles from Africa and the Middle East, research for which they have been granted a writing residence at the French Academy in Rome.
 This research gave birth to the proposal of a moral anthropology of the state.
 In 2009, he succeeded Clifford Geertz at the Institute for Advanced Study, in Princeton, and became the first James D. Wolfensohn Professor of Social Science.
 His inaugural public lecture was entitled “Critique of Humanitarian Reason”.
-In 2010, he also became Visiting Professor at the Universities of Princeton and Hong Kong.
+In 2010, he also became visiting professor at the Universities of Princeton and Hong Kong.
 In 2019 he was elected at the Collège de France on the Annual Chair in Public Health.
-His Leçon inaugurale was on "The Inequality of Lives".
+His inaugurale lecture was on "The Inequality of Lives".
+His course was on “The Worlds of Public Health”.
+When he was elected to a permanent position at the chair “Moral Questions and Social Issues in Contemporary Societies”, in 2022, his second inaugural lecture was on “The Social Sciences in a Time of Crisis”.
+His first two twelve-lecture courses were on “The Trials of the Border” and “The Faculty to Punish”.